Music: What MUSC course should I take?

 These courses are an introduction to the Social History of Popular Music and World Music, respectively.
 They are designed for both B.Mus students and Arts and Science students who plan to Major, Medial or Minor in Music.
 These courses are also elective options for students in either the faculty of Arts and Science or other faculties.

 MUSC 124/6.0 is a course of private instrumental or vocal instruction for Arts and Science students.
 Note that students must be able to perform at either Royal Conservatory Grade IX Piano, or Grade VIII for all other instruments and vocalists.
-Contact the School of Music to register.
+Contact the School of Music to arrange an audition (note: auditions for MUSC 124 typically occur before the beginning of classes in September).

 Instrumental Ensembles: MUSC 162/1.5; MUSC 165/1.5; MUSC 166/1.5; MUSC 168/1.5; MUSC 169/1.5; MUSC 178/1.5; MUSC 179/1.5

 Music Ensembles range from small chamber ensembles to larger orchestral ensembles or choirs.
 They focus on rehearsal and public performance of music throughout the academic year.
 Registration is by audition.
 All B.Mus students must enrol in one vocal ensemble during their first year.
 They may register in up to two ensembles in any given academic year and up to six over the course of their degree.
-Arts and Science students may audition to participate in ensembles, but they do not register in, or receive academic credit for them.
+Arts and Science students may also audition to participate in ensembles.

 REGISTRATION: By audition, with permission of the School of Music.